But you said your last assignment was to memorize the names of all of them.’

 Even Jesus said, “you are gods.”

 Remember.
 Name it.
 We are powerful forces.
-We contain the ocean, the universe.
-We are greater than we realize.
-We often don’t take the time to truly see, and we often can’t see because we also don’t take the time to feel.
+We contain the ocean, the universe, and we are greater than we realize.
+Often we don’t take the time to truly see, and we often can’t see because we also don’t take the time to feel.

 Then you can witness others.
 And when you see them, you can never go back to the laziness and hatred of generalization.
 You understand why it’s important to say their names.
 You see the significance in a single star or a grain of sand, a single life lived or taken.